 Alleviating Guilt is an Essential Step to Full Recovery

 A person recovering from alcohol dependency can restructure their life and set new goals - but if they do not alleviate the guilt that accompanies dependency, their recovery is not complete.
-The Narconon alcohol dependency recovery program has this point covered in a most unique fashion.
+The Narconon alcohol addiction program has this point covered in a most unique fashion.

 Each participant must first learn how guilt is created and then why it is retained long after any wrong actions were committed.
 With staff guidance, each person then learns the exact process they can to use to lift the burden of guilt permanently.
 The relief each person feels is remarkable.
-Without the relief of guilt, a formerly addicted person could be driven back to substance abuse to cover up this kind of pain.
-Once the feelings of guilt are lifted, a person is freer to communicate with loved ones they may have withdrawn from before.
+Without this relief, a formerly addicted person could be driven back to substance abuse to cover up this kind of pain.
+Once the feelings of guilt are lifted, a person is freer to communicate with friends, associates and loved ones they may have withdrawn from before.

 Alcohol Dependency Can Come to an End